Empathy in media research

 Empathy has long been a subject of communications research.
 Zillmann and Cantor (1977) indicated that regardless of the source of empathy, its existence predicts that viewers may vicariously experience the emotions displayed by the protagonist.
-Their research in empathetic reactions indicated that, at least in children, the actions and emotions of the protagonist had a direct effect on the viewers’ enjoyment of the film.
+Their research in empathetic reactions indicated that, at least in children, the actions and emotions of the protagonist had a direct effect on the viewers' enjoyment of the film.

+Definitions

 Empathy has been defined in different ways in an attempt by researchers to clarify diverse aspects of the phenomenon.
-Dolf Zillmann (1991), while at the University of Alabama, cited various meanings of empathy by fellow researchers that, on the surface, may appear to conflict with one another.
-He nevertheless brushes this apparent conflict aside with the assertion that the common core of these various explanations is that they relate to a subjects’ emotional responses to and affinity with other peoples’ emotions and their reactions to those emotions (p.
+Dolf Zillmann, while at the University of Alabama, cited various meanings of empathy by fellow researchers that, on the surface, it may appear to conflict with one another.
+He nevertheless brushes this apparent conflict aside with the assertion that the common core of these various explanations is that they relate to a subject's emotional responses to and affinity with other peoples' emotions and their reactions to those emotions (p.
 136).

-Tamborini et al. (1990) examined empathy as a “set of constructs,” among which are wandering imagination, fictional involvement, humanistic orientation, and emotional contagion.
+Tamborini examined empathy as a “set of constructs,” among which are wandering imagination, fictional involvement, humanistic orientation, and emotional contagion.
 The first two constructs point to the imagination as a necessary criterion for empathy to occur.
 Those with a higher degree of imaginative tendency could be especially subject to a heightened empathetic experience.
 The third construct, humanistic orientation, refers to concern for the character.
 Under this construct, one may become deeply involved in the well-being of the character.
 By extension, one may become highly empathetic to the plight of the character.
-The fourth construct, emotional contagion, refers to the emotions of fellow viewers and the role they may play in influencing one’s own emotions.
-Thus the displayed emotions of those around one may affect one’s own level, or type, of emotional display.
+The fourth construct, emotional contagion, refers to the emotions of fellow viewers and the role they may play in influencing one's own emotions.
+Thus, the displayed emotions of those around one may affect one's own level, or type, of emotional display.

+Imagination

 Tamborini et al. (1990) considered it reasonable to expect that imagination would be an important factor in empathy, given these constructs.
-One must be able to place oneself in the shoes of another, so to speak, to become deeply involved in the plight of the character.
+One must be able to place oneself in the shoes of another to become deeply involved in the plight of the character.
 The implication could be that individuals with a stronger penchant for daydreaming might more readily form an empathic bond with a character, therefore experiencing a stronger emotional connection (p.
 620).

+Television programming

-Sparks et al. (1993) indicated that it is not uncommon for reactions to frightening television programming to remain with one indefinitely.
-These reactions included “nervousness, sleep disturbances, and fear of going into certain rooms in the home” (p.
-466).
-This is attributed to arousal, which was also indicated by Zillmann (1991) as a potential factor in empathy.
-Sparks et al. (1993) further suggested that subjects experiencing high arousal might be more susceptible to fright reactions than those who experience low arousal (p.
-467).
+Sparks indicated that it is not uncommon for reactions to frightening television programming to remain with one indefinitely.
+These reactions included “nervousness, sleep disturbances, and fear of going into certain rooms in the home.”
+This is attributed to arousal, which was also indicated by Zillmann as a potential factor in empathy.
+Sparks further suggested that subjects experiencing high arousal might be more susceptible to fright reactions than those who experience low arousal.